atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 ## UNINSTALLATION

-Perform the following steps to uninstall pg_dbms_stats. *dbname* is the name of the databases on which pg_dbms_stats is regsistered as an extension.
+Perform the following steps to uninstall pg_dbms_stats. *dbname* is the name of the databases on which pg_dbms_stats is registered as an extension.

 1. Type "make uninstall" in the build directory as the installation